-President Teddy Roosevelt, alarmed by the slaughter of pelicans and egrets for their plumage, signed an executive order in 1903 that banned hunting on the island and declared it a bird sanctuary.
-The three-acre island, Roosevelt had learned, was the last breeding ground for brown pelicans on the east coast.
+Roosevelt signed an executive order in 1903, the first of its kind, that banned hunting on the island, viewed by conservationists as the last breeding ground for pelicans on the east coast.

-Initially, the declaration did little to stop the hunters, and protecting the pelicans that flocked here was a dangerous job.
-Two wardens were killed in those early years, until a local boat builder named Paul Kroegel came along, armed and ready to defend his wards.
+Initially, the declaration did little to stop the poachers, and protecting the pelicans that flocked here was a dangerous job.
+Two wardens were killed in those early years, until a local boat builder named Paul Kroegel came along, armed and ready to defend the island and its feathered inhabitants.

 During the 1960s, this sanctuary once again faced a threat by man as developers moved into the area, seeking to purchase and build on the wetlands and islands surrounding Pelican Island.

 Local citrus growers, commercial fisherman and sportsmen, aided by the Florida Audubon Society, convinced the state to expand the refuge to include more than 5,000 acres of diverse habitats on western Orchid Island and submerged lands in the Indian River Lagoon around the island.

 Pelican Island is not accessible from shore, but the surrounding preserve includes restrooms, a parking lot, a 2.5-mile nature trail and a boardwalk that goes out to an observation tower overlooking the island.

 More than 30 species of birds currently use Pelican Island as a rookery, roost or feeding ground, and 16 species nest here, including pelicans, wood storks, several varieties of egrets and herons, as well as the double-crested cormorant, anhinga and the American oystercatcher.